HomeSite Map

 Conclusion

 For a song that its composer later referred to as “another piece of garbage,” “Dig A Pony” sure has a lot to offer.
-Despite the strange title and lyrics, the song is instantly hummable after a listen or two, which is a mark of a well-written pop song.
+Despite the strange title and lyrics, the song is instantly hummable after a listen or two (as witnessed by me from my ex-wife), which is a mark of a well-written pop song.
 Its catchy chorus with the “all I want is you” hookline, along with the infectious repeating guitar riff (played by all three guitarists simultaneously live, no less), makes this often overlooked gem in the Beatles' catalog shine brightly.

 Naysayers who insist that the “Let It Be” album is a black eye for The Beatles, “a cardboard tombstone” as New Musical Express critic Alan Smith famously described it, do well to take a much deeper look.
 Coming off of a very prolific period for John Lennon's songwriting on the “White Album,” he was still cranking out imaginative, well-crafted compositions for his group.
 And as can be witnessed in the “Let It Be” film, his fellow band members fully enjoyed performing it.
 “Dig A Pony” shows The Beatles in top form, even toward the conclusion of their career together.